IsomorphicAlgo/Rusty_Server/DEVELOPMENT_PLAN.md

 ## 8. Questions Resolved

 ### Hardware
-**Q**: Do you have GPU access for ML models, or should we focus on CPU-based solutions?
+**Q**: Do I have GPU access for ML models, or should I focus on CPU-based solutions?
 **A**: Yes, I have an old NVIDIA GTX 960 and an NVIDIA RTX 2070 on my other machine.
 I can also acquire other 2070s or 2080s.

 ### ML Approach